portugueslab/sashimi/lightsheet_procedure.md

     manipulator.
 If you don't know which one it is, ask someone before making a guess.

-4. In the behaviour computer open Ximea cam-tool and press play to start the behaviour camera (remember to close this later on before starting Stytra)
+4. In the behaviour computer launch your StytraConfig protocol in PyCharm (ctrl + shift + F10)

 5. If it was not well-centred in embedding, using the camera on the behaviour computer, align the dish under the objective and move the